-In 1992, Dr. Spaniol was named a Marshall Scholar, thereby enabling him to attend the Royal Northern College of Music in Manchester, England, where he earned the Postgraduate Diploma in Performance.
+In 1992, Dr. Spaniol was named a Marshall Scholar enabling him to attend the Royal Northern College of Music in Manchester, England, where he earned the Postgraduate Diploma in Performance.
 He has also earned a DMA degree from The Ohio State University as well as MM and BM degrees from the University of Illinois.
 His bassoon teachers include Christopher Weait, William Waterhouse, and E. Sanford Berry.

 In 2011, Dr. Spaniol was named a Fulbright Scholar, leading him to teach at the University of York (UK) and further his research into Julius Weissenborn’s pedagogical bassoon works.
-His instructional book, The New Weissenborn Method for Bassoon (Hal Leonard), has been called "an invaluable addition to bassoon literature...a landmark in pedagogy" (DoubleReed News).
-His recent edition of Weissenborn’s Advanced Studies, op.
-8, no 2 (Accolade Musikverlag) was noted as “a must buy for every bassoonist” (The Double Reed), largely because it makes available for the first time all 60 of these studies.
-Current scholarly work includes a new edition of Weissenborn’s complete works for bassoon and piano, which will feature three recently discovered works.
-The first volume of this three-volume set was published is available from Accolade Musikverlag.
+His instructional book, The New Weissenborn Method for Bassoon (Hal Leonard), has been called "an invaluable addition to bassoon literature...a landmark in pedagogy" (Double Reed News).
+Volume II of The New Weissenborn Method (Hal Leonard) was described as a "testament to Spaniol’s insight and loving attention to detail in all things Weissenborn."
+(The Double Reed).
+His edition of Weissenborn’s Advanced Studies, op.
+8, no 2 (Accolade Musikverlag) was noted as “a must buy for every bassoonist” (The Double Reed), largely because it makes available for the first time all 60 of these studies, including reconstructions of 10 previously lost etudes.
+Other recent scholarly work includes a new edition of Weissenborn’s complete works for bassoon and piano, which features three recently discovered works (Accolade Musikverlag).
+Current projects include a biography of legendary bassoonist/scholar/pedagogue William Waterhouse.

 Click 'Résumé' below to learn more about the Bassoon Studio at Butler.
 Click 'Curriculum Vitae' to see my CV.Curriculum Vitae